EtgarAvshalomov/ExpenseManager/README.md

 - **Expense Summaries and Filters**:
   Users can view the total expenses for specific periods and filter expenses by timeframes for detailed insights.

+- **Secure Authentication with JWT**:
+  Authentication is handled using JSON Web Tokens (JWT) to ensure secure and stateless user sessions.

+- **RESTful API**:
+  The backend implements a RESTful API, enabling Create, Read, Update, and Delete (CRUD) operations for managing users, expenses, and families.

 ## Tech Stack

 - **Frontend**: React
 - **Backend**: ASP.NET Core
 - **Database**: Microsoft SQL Server
+- **Authentication**: JWT Tokens
 - **Containerization**: Docker

 ## Installation